Skip to Main Content

 What Michelin Plate Recognition Signals

-Restaurant 34 has held the Michelin Plate in both 2024 and 2025.
+Restaurant 34 is recognized by Michelin.
 Within the Michelin framework, the Plate designates kitchens producing food of solid quality without reaching the starred tier.
 In northern Portugal's dining context, this places 34 in a meaningful bracket: above casual eating, operating with enough kitchen consistency to draw the guide's attention, but in a different register from Guimarães's Michelin-starred counterpart, A Cozinha, which holds a full star.
 The Plate recognition tells a potential diner that the kitchen is reliable and that quality control is consistent, which matters particularly for a restaurant whose international menu spans multiple culinary traditions.

-For comparison, starred addresses in Portugal — Belcanto in Lisbon, Antiqvvm in Porto, The Yeatman in Vila Nova de Gaia, or Casa de Chá da Boa Nova in Leça da Palmeira — occupy a separate price bracket and typically commit to a single defined culinary identity.
+For comparison, starred addresses in Portugal, Belcanto in Lisbon, Antiqvvm in Porto, The Yeatman in Vila Nova de Gaia, or Casa de Chá da Boa Nova in Leça da Palmeira, occupy a separate price bracket and typically commit to a single defined culinary identity.
 34 operates differently, with an international menu that moves from Italian-inflected fresh ingredients through Japanese-influenced preparations to roasted and braised Iberian proteins.
-The Michelin Plate signals the kitchen manages this range without losing coherence.
+The kitchen manages this range without losing coherence.

 Sourcing Logic Behind an International Menu